alazaroc/blog-web-code/_posts/en/2024-10-13-immediate-impact-quick-wins-for-each-pillar-of-the-aws-well-architected-framework.md

 > This is my third article in a series about `AWS Well-Architected`.
 >
-> In this article you will discover actionable `Quick Wins for each AWS Well-Architected Pillar`, helping you optimize cloud performance, security, and cost-efficiency.
+> In this article you will discover actionable `Quick Wins for each AWS Well-Architected pillar`, helping you optimize cloud performance, security, and cost-efficiency.
 >
-> More articles of the series:
+> More articles in this series:
 >
 > - 1/4 - [Overview of the AWS Well-Architected Framework](/posts/understanding-the-aws-well-architected-framework-why-it-s-essential-for-every-cloud-professional/){:target="_blank"}: Learn why the AWS Well-Architected Framework is essential for every cloud professional and how it can set your cloud architecture up for success.
 > - 2/3 - [Deep Dive: Six Pillars](/posts/the-six-pillars-of-aws-well-architected-framework-best-practices-for-cloud-success/){:target="_blank"}: Dive into the details of the Six Pillars, uncovering the best practices for building secure, resilient, and cost-efficient cloud systems.